-On the one hand, it’s in the EU, so it has many advantages that come with this, including if you want to offer your products or services within the common market.
-On the other hand, its non-dom system offers foreigners better conditions than other countries.
+On the one hand it is in the EU, which brings with it several advantages if you want to offer your services or products within the common market.
+On the other hand, thanks to its non-dom system it offers better conditions to foreigners than other countries.

-Many agencies and law firms on the island try to attract foreign companies to move their businesses there with the promise of saving on taxes.
-The solutions they propose may work for a time, but they’re not always safe from a legal point of view.
+Many agencies and law firms on the island try to attract foreign companies to move their business there with the promise of saving taxes.
+The solutions they propose may work for a while, but they are not always reliable from a legal point of view.

-Other times, the problem is a question of cost: the financial structures that they propose are unnecessary and their high maintenance fees may make the company’s profits and sustainability take a hit.
+In other cases, the problem is more a matter of costs.
+The financial structures they propose are unnecessary and their high maintenance costs can be a major blow to the profitability and even sustainability of your business.

-Malta’s tax system has various peculiarities that usually create confusion.
-In fact, it’s the country that has both the highest and lowest level of corporate taxes in the world.
-I’ll explain how it all works.
+The Maltese tax system has several peculiarities that are often a cause of confusion; in fact, it is the country with both the highest and lowest levels of corporate taxes.
+Let me explain how this system works.

 Starting up a company in Malta

-Malta is one of the few States in the world with an imputation system for corporate taxes.
-This means that Malta levies a relatively high corporate tax on companies but most of it ends up being reimbursed later.
+Malta is one of the few states in the world with an imputation system for corporate taxes.
+This means that Malta levies a relatively high corporate tax, but most of it ends up being reimbursed later.
 Malta’s corporate tax rate is 35%.

-However, given that 85% of this 35% tax rate is reimbursed by the Maltese tax authority within two weeks, the effective tax rate actually lies at 5%, which is among the lowest in the whole EU (with the exception of free trade zones and exemptions for small-business owners).
+However, given that the Maltese tax authority refunds 6/7% of this 35% within two weeks, the effective tax rate is among the lowest in the EU, at only 5% (with the exception of free trade zones and exemptions for small-business owners).

 So, reimbursement isn’t received in the form of dividends, but rather as income.